 3. The Joker (Almost every Batman game)

 While it might be considered cheating to include a character that was established outside of video games, once he showed up on the digital platform, he was there to stay.
 Appearing in dozens of games opposite the Caped Crusader, unlike Bowser, he has never once joined the good guys for a game of bocce ball.
 He has one singular purpose and that is to cause as much mayhem as possible.
 Much like Kefka, The Jokers main weapon is his mind but he has also shown that he has no problem getting his hands bloody.
-I cannot recommend enough the Arkham games that Mark Hamill lent his voice to the character for, they are great examples of just how much villainous personality someone can possess.
+I cannot recommend enough the Arkham games that Mark Hamill lent his voice to the character for, they are great examples of just how much villainous personality someone can infuse into a character.

 2. Albert Wesker (Resident Evil Series)